ishan-cse/Predict-Batting-Average-of-Shakib-Al-Hasan/README.md

 # Predict-Batting-Average-of-Shakib-Al-Hasan
-Predict Batting Average of Shakib Al Hasan using Single Variable Linear Regression in Python programming language in Data Mining course in two way.
+Predict Batting Average of Shakib Al Hasan by Year using Single Variable Linear Regression in Python programming language in Data Mining course.

+WE used two way for soled this.
+1. Python raw coding,
+2. Built in linear regression method.

+Dataset: We have collected Shakib Al Hasan's 14 years batting average.